wso2/product-microgateway/dev-scripts/directory-structure-maker/directory-structure-maker.md

 ## Script starting method

-You can start the script with `sudo ./directory-structure-maker.sh`.
+You can start the script with `./directory-structure-maker.sh` command.